Skip to main content

 Filing of Complaint

-● All formal complaints will be in writing and will set forth the specific acts, conditions or circumstances alleged to have occurred and to constitute sexual harassment.
-The Title IX Coordinator may draft the complaint based on the report of the complainant for the complainant to review and approve.
+• All formal complaints will be in writing and set forth the specific acts, conditions, or circumstances alleged to have occurred and to constitute sexual harassment.
+The Title IX Coordinator may draft the complaint based on the complainant's report for the complainant to review and approve.
 The superintendent or Title IX Coordinator may also conclude that the district needs to conduct an investigation based on information in his or her possession, regardless of the complainant's interest in filing a formal complaint.

-● The time period for filing a complaint is one year from the date of the occurrence that is the subject matter of the complaint.
+• The time period for filing a complaint is one year from the date of the occurrence, which is the subject matter of the complaint.
 However, a complaint filing deadline may not be imposed if the complainant was prevented from filing due to: 1) Specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint; or 2) Withholding of information that the district was required to provide under WAC 392-190-065 or WAC 392-190-005.

-● Complaints may be submitted by mail, fax, e-mail or hand-delivery to the district Title IX Coordinator, Michelle Musso, Director of Human Resources at 1620 S. Pioneer Way, Moses Lake, WA 98837.
+• Complaints may be submitted by mail, fax, e-mail, or hand delivery to the district Title IX Coordinator, Michelle Musso, Director of Human Resources, 1620 S. Pioneer Way, Moses Lake, WA 98837.
 Any district employee who receives a complaint that meets these criteria will promptly notify the Coordinator.

 Investigation and Response

-● The Title IX Coordinator will receive and investigate all formal, written complaints of sexual harassment or information in the coordinator’s possession that they believe requires further investigation.
-The Coordinator will delegate his or her authority to participate in this process if such action is necessary to avoid any potential conflicts of interest.
-Upon receipt of a complaint, the Coordinator will provide the complainant a copy of this procedure.
+• The Title IX Coordinator will receive and investigate all formal, written complaints of sexual harassment or information in the coordinator’s possession that they believe requires further investigation.
+The Coordinator will delegate authority to participate in this process if such action is necessary to avoid any potential conflicts of interest.
+Upon receipt of a complaint, the Coordinator will provide the complainant with a copy of this procedure.

-● Investigations will be carried out in a manner that is adequate in scope, reliable and impartial.
-During the investigation process, the complainant and accused party or parties, if the complainant has identified an accused harasser(s), will have an equal opportunity to present witnesses and relevant evidence.
-Complainants and witnesses may have a trusted adult with them during any district-initiated investigatory activities.
-The school district and complainant may also agree to resolve the complaint in lieu of an investigation.
+• Investigations will be carried out in a manner that is adequate in scope, reliable, and impartial.
+During the investigation, the complainant and accused party or parties, if the complainant has identified an accused harasser(s), will have an equal opportunity to present witnesses and relevant evidence.
+Complainants and witnesses may have a trusted adult with them during district-initiated investigatory activities.
+The school district and the complainant may also agree to resolve the complaint instead of an investigation.
 When the investigation is completed, the Coordinator will compile a full written report of the complaint and the results of the investigation.

 Superintendent Response

-● The superintendent will respond in writing to the complainant and the alleged perpetrator within thirty (30) calendar days of receipt of the complaint, unless otherwise agreed to by the complainant or if exceptional circumstances related to the complaint require an extension of the time limit.
-In the event an extension is needed, the district will notify the complainant in writing of the reason for the extension and the anticipated response date.
-At the time the district responds to the complainant, the district must send a copy of the response to the office of the superintendent of public instruction.
+• The superintendent will respond in writing to the complainant and the alleged perpetrator within thirty (30) calendar days of receipt of the complaint, unless otherwise agreed to by the complainant or if exceptional circumstances related to the complaint require an extension of the time limit.
+If an extension is needed, the district will notify the complainant in writing of the reason for the extension and the anticipated response date.
+When the district responds to the complainant, the district must send a copy of the response to the Office of the Superintendent of Public Instruction.

-● The superintendent or designee’s response will be provided in a language the complainant can understand and may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act of 1964.
+• The superintendent or designee’s response will be provided in a language the complainant can understand, and in accordance with Title VI of the Civil Rights Act of 1964, language assistance may be required for complainants with limited English proficiency.
 If the complaint alleges discriminatory harassment by a named party or parties, the coordinator will provide the accused party or parties with notice of the outcome of the investigation and notice of their right to appeal any discipline or corrective action imposed by the district.

-● The district will inform the complainant and their parent/guardian how to report any subsequent problems.
-Additionally, the district will conduct follow-up inquiries to see if there have been any new incidents or instances of retaliation, and to promptly respond and appropriately address continuing or new problems.
-Follow-up inquiries will follow a timeline agreed to by the district and complainant.
+• The district will inform the complainant and their parent/guardian how to report any subsequent problems.
+Additionally, the district will conduct follow-up inquiries to see if there have been any new incidents or instances of retaliation, and to respond and appropriately address continuing or new problems promptly.
+Follow-up inquiries will follow a timeline agreed to by the district and the complainant.

 Level Two - Appeal to Board of Directors Notice of Appeal and Hearing

-● Both parties will be allowed to present such witnesses and testimony as the board deems relevant and material.
+• Both parties can present such witnesses and testimony as the board deems relevant and material.

 Board Decision

-● Unless otherwise agreed to by the complainant, the board will render a written decision within thirty (30) calendar days following the filing of the notice of appeal and provide the complainant with a copy of the decision.
+• Unless otherwise agreed to by the complainant, the board will render a written decision within thirty (30) calendar days following filing the notice of appeal and provide the complainant with a copy of the decision.

-● The decision will be provided in a language that the complainant can understand which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act.
+• The decision will be provided in a language the complainant can understand, which may require language assistance for complainants with limited English proficiency following Title VI of the Civil Rights Act.

-● If a complainant disagrees with the decision of the board of directors, or if the district fails to comply with this procedure, the complainant may file a complaint with the superintendent of public instruction.
+• If a complainant disagrees with the board of directors' decision or if the district fails to comply with this procedure, the complainant may file a complaint with the superintendent of public instruction.

-● A complaint must be received by the Superintendent of Public Instruction on or before the twentieth (20) calendar day following the date upon which the complainant received written notice of the board of directors’ decision, unless the Superintendent of Public Instruction grants an extension for good cause.
+• The Superintendent of Public Instruction must receive a complaint on or before the twentieth (20) calendar day following the date the complainant received written notice of the board of directors’ decision, unless the Superintendent of Public Instruction grants an extension for good cause.
 Complaints may be submitted by mail, fax, electronic mail, or hand delivery.

-● Upon receipt of a complaint, the Office of the Superintendent of Public Instruction may initiate an investigation, which may include conducting an independent on-site review.
+• Upon receipt of a complaint, the Office of the Superintendent of Public Instruction may initiate an investigation, including conducting an independent on-site review.
 OSPI may also investigate additional issues related to the complaint that were not included in the initial complaint or appeal to the superintendent or board.

-● Following the investigation, OSPI will make an independent determination as to whether the district has failed to comply with RCW 28A.642.010 or Chapter 392-190, WAC and will issue a written decision to the complainant and the district that addresses each allegation in the complaint and any other noncompliance issues it has identified.
-The written decision will include corrective actions deemed necessary to correct noncompliance and documentation the district must provide to demonstrate that corrective action has been completed.
+• Following the investigation, OSPI will make an independent determination as to whether the district has failed to comply with RCW 28A.642.010 or Chapter 392-190, WAC.
+It will then issue a written decision to the complainant and the district that addresses each allegation in the complaint and any other noncompliance issues it has identified.
+The written decision will include corrective actions deemed necessary to correct noncompliance and documentation that the district must provide to demonstrate that corrective action has been completed.

-A complaint may be resolved at any time when, before the completion of the investigation, the district voluntarily agrees to resolve the complaint.
+A complaint may be resolved at any time when the district voluntarily agrees to resolve it before the completion of the investigation.
 OSPI may provide technical assistance and dispute resolution methods to resolve a complaint.

 Level Four - Administrative Hearing

 A complainant or school district that desires to appeal the written decision of the Office of the Superintendent of Public Instruction may file a written notice of appeal with OSPI within thirty (30) calendar days following the date of receipt of that office’s written decision.
-OSPI will conduct a formal administrative hearing in conformance with the Administrative Procedures Act, Chapter 34.05, RCW.
+OSPI will conduct a formal administrative hearing conforming to the Administrative Procedures Act, Chapter 34.05, RCW.

 Other Complaint Options